jaredly/maze.re/Readme.md

 - [x] Bredth first w/ random frontier choices (somewhat less boring)
 - [x] Depth first search w/ random pruning (this is the one that will give you interesting mazes)

+### TODO

+- [x] make a "distance from starting point" function so that the goal is a predictable distance from the start
+- [ ] make a more complicated algorithm that is "number of branch choices from the starting point" because the current one counts a single path of 5 blocks as "5 farther away", but it's not "5 harder"

 ### API

 ```